We look forward to meeting you

 And on Floor 1, two toilets can be found by the Birmingham Children’s Cochlear Implant programme/ Note that one of the toilets (room 130) has a cubicle size of 187cm by 152cm.

 Induction Loop Systems are fitted in the Main Reception and at the reception for the Birmingham Children’s Cochlear Implant programme.

 Height adjustable computer stations are available in over 20 computer laboratories throughout the Main Building.
 Access to many of the labs is dependent upon subject area and year of study.
 There are also areas with specialist equipment and software including a loop system.

-Portable Height-adjustable desks are available in lecture theatres/classrooms on request – please get in touch with the Enabling Team to discuss this further.
+Portable Height-adjustable desks are available in lecture theatres/classrooms on request – please get in touch with the Disability & Academic Support Team to discuss this further.